U.S. Route 9 in Delaware: Route description

 Past the Five Points intersection, US 9 follows DE 1 on Coastal Highway, an eight-lane divided highway with six travel lanes and a combined right turn, bus, and bicycle lane in each direction.
-The road passes north of the Lewes Transit Center, a park-and-ride facility serving DART First State busses, and runs through commercial areas before it curves southeast into wooded areas.
+The road passes north of the Lewes Transit Center, a park-and-ride facility serving DART First State buses, and runs through commercial areas before it curves southeast into wooded areas.
 In the community of Carpenters Corner, US 9 splits from DE 1 by turning northeast onto Dartmouth Drive, a four-lane undivided road with three westbound lanes and one eastbound lane.
 A short distance later, the route turns north-northeast onto two-lane undivided Kings Highway, passing through farmland with some residential subdivisions and heading to the east of Cape Henlopen High School.
 US 9 splits from Kings Highway at a directional intersection and continues northeast on Theodore C. Freeman Highway, a road maintained by the Delaware River and Bay Authority (DRBA) that bypasses the city of Lewes to the southeast.
 The route runs between developed areas to the northwest and rural areas and the parallel Junction and Breakwater Trail to the southeast before crossing over the trail, Gills Neck Road, and the Lewes and Rehoboth Canal on a high-level bridge.
 The road bends north and heads across an abandoned railroad line.
 After this, US 9 intersects the eastern terminus of US 9 Bus. and turns east onto Cape Henlopen Drive, passing between residential development along the Delaware Bay to the north and the abandoned railroad tracks to the south.
 US 9 turns north onto a divided highway and comes to the Lewes Terminal of the Cape May–Lewes Ferry, which carries the route across the Delaware Bay to North Cape May, New Jersey.
 Cape Henlopen Drive continues east toward Cape Henlopen State Park.

 The section of US 9 between US 113 and DE 1 serves as part of a primary hurricane evacuation route from the Delaware Beaches to points inland while the section of US 9 between US 13 and US 113 serves as part of a secondary hurricane evacuation route from the coastal areas.
 Sections of US 9 in Delaware are part of the Delaware Byways system.
 The portion of the route between DE 5 in Harbeson and DE 1 in Five Points is designated as part of the Delaware Bayshore Byway, which is also a National Scenic Byway.
 The portions of the route between DE 1 and Kings Highway and the eastern terminus of US 9 Bus. and the Cape May–Lewes Ferry terminal in Lewes are designated as part of the Historic Lewes Byway, Gateway to the Bayshore.
 US 9 in Delaware has an annual average daily traffic count ranging from a high of 58,655 vehicles along the DE 1 concurrency to a low of 977 vehicles at the Cape May–Lewes Ferry terminal.
 The portion of US 9 in Delaware east of DE 18/DE 404 in Georgetown is part of the National Highway System.